dwalker3rd/Overwatch/README.md

 # OVERWATCH
 Overwatch is a PowerShell application which automates the monitoring and management of software platforms and systems.

-Overwatch currently supports [Tableau Server][] and [Alteryx Server][] running on [Windows Server][].
-Core functionality includes monitoring of software platforms and their host systems, alerting via multiple messaging providers, backup management, storage management, Azure AD and Azure AD B2C support (including AD synchronization for Azure AD B2C tenants and Azure Update Management integration) as well as numerous PowerShell cmdlets for querying and management of the environment.
+Overwatch currently supports [Tableau Server][], [Tableau Resource Monitoring Tool][] and [Alteryx Server][].
+Core functionality includes monitoring of software platforms and their host systems, alerting via multiple messaging providers, backup management, storage management, Azure AD and Azure AD B2C support and Azure Update Management integration.
+Overwatch also includes numerous additional PowerShell cmdlets for querying and management of the environment.

-| Object | Supported/Available
+|  | Supported/Available
 |-|-
-| OS | WindowsServer
+| OS | Windows Server
-| Platforms | TableauServer, AlteryxServer
+| Platforms | [Tableau Server][], [Tableau Resource Monitoring Tool][], [Alteryx Server][]
-| Products | Monitor, Backup, Cleanup, DiskCheck, AzureADSync
+| Products | Monitor, Backup, Cleanup, DiskCheck, AzureADCache, AzureADSyncTS, AzureADSyncB2C, StartRMTAgents
 | Providers | MicrosoftTeams, TwilioSMS, SMTP

 _Overwatch is designed for extensibility.
 Operating systems and software platforms can be added to the Overwatch service layer, and new functionality can be added by creating new products and providers._